githubThrowaway51393/PersonalCapitalService/README.md

 ### Troubleshooting

 Sometimes the Personal Capital API just like.. doesn't work?
-You'll notice some random execeptions being thrown about being unable to parse a dictionary.
+You'll notice some random exceptions being thrown about being unable to parse a dictionary.
 Usually it's about spData, a json object Personal Capital uses frequently in their responses.
 To get around this, I set up the service to refresh the session every 10 minutes or so.

 This isn't perfect, so in my implementation I set up a Health Check in my Jenkins environment to refresh it when it sees a failure.